-ARKANSAS, USA — Senator Justin Boyd from Fort Smith co-sponsored a bill that would begin the process of possibly building a spaceport in Arkansas.
+Senator Justin Boyd from Fort Smith co-sponsored the bill that would begin the process of possibly building a spaceport in Arkansas.

 The bill defines a "spaceport" as a facility used for the "takeoff, landing, retrieval, servicing, and monitoring of vehicles capable of entering space."

-The bill also would instruct the AEDC to analyze the demand and interest of developing a spaceport and possible locations.
+The law also instructs the AEDC to analyze the demand and interest of developing a spaceport and possible locations.

 Other parts of the study would have to look into the type of technology needed and how much it'd cost, the economic impact, and workforce requirements.

 The bill officially became law on April 4, 2023.